wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/116013813-4f3b8680-a5ef-11eb-96a7-d72eb24c5567.png">
 <img alt="az-scale-sets-782x504" width="782" height="504" src="https://user-images.githubusercontent.com/300046/116013813-4f3b8680-a5ef-11eb-96a7-d72eb24c5567.png"></a>

-Azure VM Scale Sets enables creation and management a <strong>group of load balanced VMs</strong>.
+Azure VM Scale Sets enable creation and management of a <strong>grouping of load balanced VMs</strong> to provide High Availability (HA) to applications.
+Scale Sets can be centrally managed, configured, and updated.
-The number of VM instances can automatically increase of decreate in response to demand or a defined schedule.
+The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.

-Scale sets provide high availability (HA) to your applications and allow you to centrally manage, configure, and update a large number of VMs.
+VM scale sets with standard Load Balancers and standard PIP cannot be moved.

+VMs integrated with Key Vault for disk encryption cannot be moved.

-1. G+/ "Create a virtual machine scale set https://portal.azure.com/#create/microsoft.vmss
+1. G+/ <a target="_blank" href="https://portal.azure.com/#create/microsoft.vmss"">Create a virtual machine scale set" at https://portal.azure.com/#create/microsoft.vmss</a>

    There is a lot to configure: Basics, Disks, Networking, Scaling, Management, Health, Advanced, Tags, Review+Create